 Voice of Karamoja

-Founded in 2017, Karamoja Community UK Foundation is a non profit orginaisation constituted in England Wales with company Number 11401811.
+Karamoja Community UK Foundation was founded in 2017, is a non profit orginaisation constituted in England Wales with company Number 11401811.
 Its a initiative of the Karimong Community living in the diaspora formed to advance Karamoja’s development through advocacy, sharing information, experiences, and strategies in the diaspora to strengthen the Karamojong voice and capacity to participate effectively and influence decisions made at national, regional and global levels for the development processes of Karamoja.

 We work through building partnership with public-private sector and Civil Society Organizations in areas of education, community participation, life learning and engaging in a healthy community.
 Working together with Charity Organisations that has had and participated in the development of Karamojong.